 VISA and Mastercard PCI DSS Compliance Levels for Service Providers

-The PCI compliance validation levels for service providers (or any organization that processes, transmits and stores card-related information, usually on behalf of a asquring banking institution, merchant, or another service provider) may be different from those for merchants.
-For example, they are as follows for Visa.
+The PCI compliance validation levels for service providers (or any organization that processes, transmits, and stores card-related information, usually on behalf of an acquiring bank, merchant, or another payment service provider entity) differ from those for merchants.
+Service providers are classified into two levels based on transaction volume, and this two-tier system is stricter because service providers often handle data for multiple clients on behalf of an acquiring bank.
+For example, the following apply to Visa.

 Level 1